loreanvictor/nokss/docs/inputs/other.md

 <br>

-Color inputs can also be used in vertical toolbars:
+You can use color inputs can in vertical toolbars as well:

 ```html
 <menu role="toolbar" aria-orientation="vertical">